 The Artist in the Schools Program (AIS) provides residencies in the visual and performing arts in the Juneau School District throughout the school year.
 The AIS program in Alaska is funded by the National Endowment for the Arts, the Alaska State Council on the Arts, and the Rasmuson Foundation.

-The Juneau Arts and Humanities Council (Arts Council) manages the Juneau School District’s Artists in the Schools Program.
-Jen LaRoe is the coordinator at the Arts Council.
-Each year interested schools submit a “mini-grant” application to the Council.
+The Juneau Arts and Humanities Council (Arts Council) manages the Juneau School District's Artists in the Schools Program.
+Art Education Director is the coordinator at the Arts Council.
+Each year interested schools submit a "mini-grant" application to the Council.
 Once accepted, the Arts Council organizes the overall district residency schedule for the year and serves as the main contact for teaching artists and school arts teams.
 Publicity for residencies and artists workshops are promoted by the Arts Council.

 School Arts Teams & Teaching Artists

-Each school has a designated Arts Team of staff who volunteer to help coordinate the AIS residencies, along with acting as the main contact for arts education events and opportunities.
+Each school has a designated Arts Team who volunteer to help coordinate the AIS residencies, along with acting as the main contact for arts education events and opportunities.

 Each teaching artist selected for participation in the AIS program is paid $1000 per week.
 (35 hour work week; a minimum of 20 hours/week must be in direct instruction with students).
 The AIS grant funds 55% of the teaching artist stipend, and the school funds the other 45% of the artist stipend plus any travel expenses, should the artist come from outside Juneau.
 The school is also responsible to pay for supplies and materials.

 Schools communicate with the selected teaching artist to coordinate schedules and determine the scope and depth of the project.
 Schools choose artists from the Juneau Teaching Artist Roster.
 If a school would like to arrange a residency with someone who is not already on the Roster, the artist needs to apply to be placed on the roster prior to the residency.
-Artists may apply by contacting Jen LaRoe.
+Artists may apply by contacting the Arts Education Director.

 Each teaching artist is required to present a professional development workshop, typically open to all teachers in the district.
 Ted Wilson disseminates the information to all teachers via the district website.
 The Arts Council disseminates information beyond the district, to local media and local artists.